 Visit the Canary Islands in February to experience the colourful Carnival – one of the biggest and most colourful fiestas outside Rio de Janeiro.

-The Canary Islands offer all the ingredients you need for an unforgettable holiday or romantic getaway, with each island offering different characteristics.
-Here is what you can expect on each of the Canary Islands:
+The Canary Islands offer all the ingredients you need for an unforgettable beach holiday or romantic getaway, with each island offering different characteristics.
+Here is what you can expect on each of the Canary Islands…

 Experience a choice of romantic getaway holidays on this relatively undeveloped island, best known for the least spoiled and longest white-sand beaches of the Canary Islands.

-With three major beach resorts boasting low-key, family friendly entertainment, world-class water sports and accommodation options to suit all holiday budgets, Fuerteventura offers all the ingredients you need for a relaxing European island holiday.
+With three major beach resorts boasting low-key, family friendly entertainment, world-class water sports and accommodation options to suit all honeymoon budgets, Fuerteventura offers all the ingredients you need for a relaxing European island beach holiday.

 Escape the crowds on the smallest, least visited and most westerly of the Canary Islands – once considered the edge of the known world (until Columbus sailed to the Americas).

 Anytime.
-The Canary Islands enjoys year-round sunshine with daily summer temperatures averaging 27°C, with a high of 30°C during the warmest months of July and August.
-The sea water temperature averages 22ºC in summer dropping to 18ºC in winter.
+The Canary Islands enjoys year-round sunshine with daily summer temperatures averaging 27°C (81°F), with a high of 30°C (86°F) during the warmest months of July and August.
+The sea water temperature averages 22ºC (72ºF) in summer dropping to 18°C (64°F) in winter.